ga-wdi-boston/wdi_3_ruby_hw_sinatra_twitter/assignment.md

 ## Objectives:

-* Practice using an API as a datasource to populate a file and access information stored in that file.
+* Practice using a complex API as a datasource
+*
 ## Story
-A user should be able to see Tweets from a valid public twitter user A user should be able to use a form to input the username of the twitter user A user should be able to see images attached to a tweet if they exist A user should be able to click through to the original tweet on Twitter A user should see basic public information about the queried user
+* A user should be able to see Tweets from a valid public twitter user
+* A user should be able to use a form to input the username of the twitter user
+* A user should be able to see images attached to a tweet if they exist
+* A user should be able to click through to the original tweet on Twitter
+* A user should see basic public information about the queried user

 ### Bonus
 * A user should be able to see tweets another user has marked a 'favorite' on Twitter